Frequently Asked Questions

 |

-- The plan calls for a new state-of-the-art Emergency Department (ED) at the new hospital site and an Urgent Care/Satellite ED in the city's core.
+- The plan calls for a new state-of-the-art Emergency Department (ED) with a helipad at the new hospital site and an Urgent Care/Satellite ED in the city's core.

 - The hospital ED will be built and staffed for high volumes with at least the same number of physicians and other healthcare professionals that currently work in our two existing acute care hospitals combined.
 The new facility will be more efficient with separate emergency areas designed specifically to meet the needs of adult, geriatric and pediatric patients.